Skip to content

 Customizing the Visualization

-You can customize the visualization even further by directly modifying the Matplotlib Figure and Axes objects returned by the plot() method.
+You can customize the visualization even further by directly modifying the Matplotlib Figure, Axes and Colorbar objects returned by the plot() method.
 This allows you to perform any kind of advanced customizations using Matplotlib's extensive functionality.

 # Limit the x-axis and y-axis